huggingface/hub-docs/docs/hub/spaces-sdks-docker-panel.md

 <img src="https://raw.githubusercontent.com/holoviz/panel/main/doc/_static/images/hugging_face_space.png" style="width:70%"></img>

-Once you have created the space, it will start out in “Building” status, which will change to “Running” once your space is ready to go.
+Once you have created the Space, it will start out in “Building” status, which will change to “Running” once your Space is ready to go.

 ## ⚡️ What will you see?
 When your space is built and ready, you will see this image classification Panel app which will let you fetch a random image and run the OpenAI CLIP classifier model on it.
 Check out our [blog post](https://blog.holoviz.org/building_an_interactive_ml_dashboard_in_panel.html) for a walkthrough of this app.